 At the Goldstein Law Firm, we represent current and prospective franchisees in all franchise-related legal matters.
 This includes providing advice on the legal implications of franchise agreement language, negotiating franchise agreements, and protecting franchisees in disputes and litigation.

-When new clients contact us, they understandably want to know what it is going to cost for us to represent them.
+When new clients contact us, they understandably want to know: How much does it cost to hire a franchise lawyer?
 While each circumstance is unique, the following is a breakdown of three of the typical fee structures we offer when representing current and prospective franchisees:

 Three Typical Legal Fee Arrangements for Franchisees: